leolanavo/dotfiles/README.md

 # DOTFILES

-This is my collection of configuration files, it contains configuration for neovim, zshell, i3, polybar, gnome-terminal, rofi, git, compton, bash.
+This is my collection of configuration files, it contains configuration for neovim, zshell, i3, polybar, termite, rofi, git, compton, bash.

 | Program        |          Dependencies           |